Brendon89/Brendon89/README.md

 - 👋 Hi, I’m @Brendon89
-- 👀 I’m interested in data analysis and developing software
+- 👀 Data Analyst
-- 🌱 I’m currently learning Power BI(DAX) and Python
+- Diploma in Software Development
 - 📫 You can reach me on my email brendonmakara@gmail.com